MARINE ANIMAL RESPONSE POLICIES, ACKNOWLEDGEMENTS, WAIVERS,

 Drugs, Alcohol and Weapons Policy - HMAR

-volunteers are reminded that they must comply with all state and federal laws
+volunteers and interns are reminded that they must comply with all state and federal laws

 regarding use of alcohol, illegal drugs or weapons as defined by Hawaii State